Neal-Sun/COMP90055_Research_Project/README.md

 # COMP90055_Research_Project
 ## DeepFake Detection
 This is the Git Repository for COMP90055 Research Project Team DeepFake Detection
+And our work has been accepted by IEEE/ACM BDCAT 2020 Conference.

 Team Members:
 Xingjian Zhang  SID: 1030767
 Deng Pan        SID: 354059